tobyhodges/fair-research-software/episodes/00-introduction.md

 * Statistical reproducibility: when detailed information is provided, for example, about the choice of statistical tests, model parameters, and threshold values.
 This mostly relates to pre-registration of study design to prevent p-value hacking and other manipulations.

-In this course, when we say "reproducible" or "reproducibility", we mean "computational reproducibility".
+In this course, we are concerned with computational reproducibility.

 ## Why do reproducible research?